-What is email response time and why it matters
+What is email response time, and why does it matter?

-Email response time is the measure of time between receiving a customer email and providing a response.
+Email response time is the time between receiving a customer email and sending a reply.
+The faster and more consistently a team responds, the greater the positive impact on customer satisfaction, loyalty, and revenue.

 While various benchmarks exist for the ideal email response time in each industry, one thing is universal.
 The quicker you provide an adequate response to a customer email, the better for your business – and for your bottom line.

-Using data to improve email response times ensures that businesses remain efficient and meet customer expectations without delays.
+Using data to improve email response times ensures that businesses remain efficient and meet what customers expect without delays.

 Industry benchmarks for email response time vary across different industries, but in general, the expectation is for businesses to respond within 24 hours.